 BUFFER: provides a means of defining an uninitialized buffer.
-In systems that use a single memory
+In systems that use a single memory space, this can effectively be defined as:

 '''

 : BUFFER: ( u "<name>" -- ; -- addr )

 CREATE ALLOT

-;

 '''

 However, many systems profit from a separation of uninitialized and initialized data areas.
 Such systems can implement BUFFER: so that it allocates memory from a separate uninitialized memory area.
 Embedded systems can take advantage of the lack of initialization of the memory area while hosted systems are permitted to ALLOCATE a buffer.
 A system may select a region of memory for performance reasons.
 A detailed knowledge of the memory allocation within the system is required to provide a version of BUFFER: that can take advantage of the system.